-Grab something tasty to eat at Maretti's Deli.
+Grab something tasty to eat at Maretti's Deli or Culture Café.

 The Wisconsin Maritime Museum is located at the confluence of the Manitowoc River and Lake Michigan.
 Visitors can tour a WWII submarine, and explore fantastic interactive exhibits on the maritime history of Wisconsin and the Great Lakes.
+Then, experience a great collection of unique local artwork at the Rahr West Museum.